HEALTH

 The surgery is usually done under general anesthesia, and recovery can take about a week or two, depending on your age and health.
 After the surgery, most people find that they do not get tonsillitis anymore, and their overall health improves.

 Tonsillitis can be a real pain in the throat, but how do you know when it is time to call in a medical professional?
-If your sore throat is lasting more than a few days, or if it is so painful that swallowing feels (almost) impossible, it is probably time to seek help.
-Same goes if you are running a fever that will not go down or if your tonsils look swollen.
+If your sore throat lasts more than a few days, or if it is so painful that swallowing feels (almost) impossible, it is probably time to seek help.
+The same goes if you are running a fever that will not go down or if your tonsils look swollen.

 Lastly, if you have had tonsillitis multiple times in a year, it might be time to consider whether surgery (yes, tonsil removal) is a smart option.
 An ENT specialist in Singapore is your best ally in deciding the right treatment for you, so do not wait until you are miserable.
 After all, your tonsils are not going to get any quieter on their own!